Updated 10/23/2023 Often times in the recruitment process, we tend to find ourselves becoming...

-As the scrutiny from accrediting bodies, government agencies and taxpayers becomes more intense the pressure to increase persistence, student success and produce more career-ready graduates is being felt by institutions across the country.
-To meet these demands many institutions are turning to single point of contact model and some form of student coaching.
-This post describes the single point of contact model and contrasts case management and student coaching.
+As the scrutiny from accrediting bodies, government agencies, and taxpayers becomes more intense, the pressure to increase persistence and student success and produce more career-ready graduates is being felt by institutions across the country.
+To meet these demands many institutions are turning to a single-point-of-contact model and some form of student coaching.
+This post describes the single-point-of-contact model and contrasts case management and student coaching.

 Student Coaches and Case Managers are typically assigned a roster of students for whom they are responsible.
-They communicate with students in person, through telephone and digital communications and provide direction about registration, advising, financial aid, career services, and other important information.
+They communicate with students in person and through telephone and digital communications and provide direction about registration, advising, financial aid, career services, and other important information.

 Although the Coach or Case Manager is able to handle the majority of student challenges they do not work alone and should work closely with other retention staff.
 For example, a Student Accounts Representative could help with tuition payment plans, FAFSA renewals, and other financial affairs while a Tutor could help students master research writing.
 Other staff on the retention team could include individuals responsible for disability services, career services, and technical support.

 The personality profile of a Student Coach or Case Manager is that of a “helper person.”
 Good Coaches love to help others.
 They have strong people skills; they are empathetic, strong communicators, who are good at developing personal relationships over the telephone.
 Some of the best Coaches hold degrees or have experience in the fields of counseling, social work, and education.

 In general, a case management coaching model is reactive and transactional.
 Case managers have large rosters of undergraduate students, typically several hundred to over a thousand students, and are usually found on community college and State-supported four-year campuses.